bio8/biokube/apps/biokube-docs/src/includes/_biokube-developer-docs.md

 ```

 Now Reboot to load the Fonts we installed (in Step 2).<br> Now when you open a
-new terminal session the Oh My Zsh configuration wizard will be launched
+new terminal session the Oh My Zsh configuration wizard will be launched.
+If not you are still in bash and you need to execute zsh first.

 #### 4.5\.
 Run the configuration wizard